Force over Distance: Chapter 50

 Rush narrowed his eyes.
 “Badass?”

 “Kind of like awesome meets scary?”
 Chloe climbed off the gurney.
-“Though I believe the term the Colonel is looking for is BAMF.”
+“Though I believe the term the Colonel is looking for is: BAMF.”

-Rush looked at her with an air of puzzled disapproval.
+Rush eyed her with puzzled disapproval.

 “When did you learn to speak Ancient so well?”
 Young asked, eyebrows raised.